 I read a book recently entitled, No One Ever Asked.
-The book was inspired by the story of two school districts merging together due to one school district losing accreditation.
+The book was inspired by the story of two school districts merging due to one school district losing accreditation.
 The school district that lost accreditation was a lower-income school district and also primarily a black community.
-The school district that they had to merge with was upper class in a primarily white community.
-As these two communities merged together, the differences in race were made apparent even though multiple characters within the story kept reiterating that their issues were not about race.
+The school district that they had to merge with was an upper class in a primarily white community.
+As these two communities merged, the differences in race were made apparent even though multiple characters within the story kept reiterating that their issues were not about race.
 They soon had multiple experiences that led to a greater understanding that race was still very much an issue for many.

 A few instances in the book stuck out and really stuck with me as I am a white adoptive parent of two biracial children.
 One story that really stuck out for me was the story of a little girl on her birthday.
 She was told by her father that they could go into the store and she could pick out whatever she wanted for her birthday.
 At 6 years old, she was incredibly excited.
 When they got to the store she ran inside and suddenly heard her father’s booming voice telling her to stop.
 She looked back and saw his face filled with terror.
 She did not understand, at 6 years old, why he would be scared at that moment.
 He got down on her level and pulled her close.
 With fear in his eyes, he said to her something to the effect of, “Honey, there are some things you need to understand now.
 You are a young black child.
 While you are a child, you need to understand that we are a black family.
 You never run into a store.
 Ever.
 I know you’re just excited but someone will think that you stole something simply because you are black.
 Never run in a store.”